 Joint Block Seminar

 The extension of the idea of topics seminars to a transregional level is achieved by joint block seminars, which run for a few days at one of the locations of the TRR 195 or at some central place.
 We organize joint block seminars twice a year.
 The size and the level of these seminars can vary, but they involve graduate students from at least two different locations; the participants give short talks based on the literature recommended by the organizers.
 The planning of the joint block seminars is by mostly done by the graduate students.

 Joint Block Seminars 2018

 Summer Schools and Master Classes of the IRTG

-We organize summer schools by experts (who are not restricted to the TRR 195) on special topics related to the projects of the TRR 195.
-We have one such event each year.
-We encourage our students to take the lead in the organisation of these events.
-The schools are open for graduate and postgraduate researchers not restricted to the IRTG.
+We organize summer schools by experts (who are not restricted to the TRR 195) on special topics related to the projects of the TRR 195 which take place annually.
+On these occasion, our students are encouraged to take the lead in the organisation of these events.
+The summer schools are open for graduate and postgraduate researchers not restricted to the IRTG.